Technological developments in spine surgery are occurring at an ever-increasing rate, but what does this mean for you?

 Spine surgery is like any other field of medicine in that it is part art and part science.
 Practicing spine surgery involves trying to improve techniques for accurately diagnosing patients’ problems, and then improving surgical technique.
 To some extent, all this focus on new technology can be a distraction.
 Sometimes, new technology may even be more of a marketing tool for physicians than a true advancement in patient outcomes.

 Just as in the rest of life, with spine surgery there are no simple answers, and relying on new technologies alone to improve outcomes is probably not a good idea.
-The judicial use of newer technologies combined with rigorous scientific study holds the promise of eventually improving overall patient outcomes.
+The combination of judicial use of newer technologies combined with rigorous scientific study and the surgeon's skills and expertise holds the promise of providing an increased probability of good outcomes.